100 Random GK Trivia Printable Quiz Questions Answers

 Cow

-12. Women burn fat more slowly than men, by a rate of about how many calories a day?
+12. Women burn fat more slowly than men, at a rate of about how many calories a day?

 50 calories